To be eligible for admission to the department, a student must have a BS in engineering, physics or a comparable science program.

 GRE general results

-GRE general results must be from an examination taken within the last five years.
+GRE general results must be from an examination taken within five years of the application deadline.
 No GRE Subject test is required.
 Official results must be sent electronically by ETS to Stanford.
 Our institution code for ETS reporting is 4704.
 You do not need a department code.
-For more information on GRE requirements, please see the “Review Requirements” and “Frequently Asked Questions” sections on the Graduate Admissions web site.
-In order to meet the December 2 deadline, the GRE should be taken no later than October 31.
+For more information on GRE requirements, please see the “Test Requirements” and “Frequently Asked Questions” sections on the Graduate Admissions website.
+To meet the December deadline, the GRE should be taken no later than October 31.

-TOEFL results must be from an examination taken within the last eighteen months.
+TOEFL results must be from an examination taken within 18 months of the application deadline.
 The Stanford institution code for ETS reporting is 4704.
 You do not need a department code.
-For more information on TOEFL requirements, please see the “Review Requirements” and “Frequently Asked Questions” sections on the Graduate Admissions web site.
+For more information on TOEFL requirements, please see the “Test Requirements” and “Frequently Asked Questions” sections on the Graduate Admissions website.

-Re-applicants must submit new supporting documents and complete the online application as outlined above, in the Graduate Application Checklist.
-Only prior official test scores can be reactivated.
+Reapplicants must submit new supporting documents and complete the online application as outlined above in the Graduate Application Checklist.
+Only official test scores can be reactivated.

 A completed application (including letters of recommendation, transcripts and GRE/TOEFL scores) must be received by the following dates: